 Advocate for moral issues in the larger community.

 An FCS graduate’s transition to high school begins years before in the supportive environment of FCS middle school.
+No one high school defines the “best fit” for an FCS grad; the list of schools our students chose include a broad range of competitive public magnet programs, independent schools, and Catholic high schools.

 Along with being prepared academically, socially, and emotionally for high school, FCS students are prepared to make a good decision about which high school program is best for them.
 Starting in 7th grade, FCS partners with families to determine the right fit for each student’s skills, interests, needs, budget, location, and growth.
 Our high school support includes…